Your Dependable Residential Wastewater Treatment System Manufacturer

 - Healthy and safe residential water.

-NEWater offers professional design solutions for residential wastewater treatment systems that can effectively address customers’ drinking water safety concerns.
+NEWater provides a one-stop solution for your household wastewater treatment.
+Such as jet aeration system wastewater treatment, self-contained wastewater treatment system, and micro sewage treatment plant.
+We ensure that the needs of business owners, entrepreneurs, homeowners, and those in need are met and create a safe, hygienic home environment.
 These systems can operate consistently and consistently, have a high flow range of multiple gallons per day, and are cost-effective.
 Send your inquiry now!

-NEWater Brings for YouDiverse Residential Wastewater Treatment System
+NEWater Brings for YouBest Residential Wastewater Treatment Systems

 Your Residential Wastewater Treatment System in China

-NEWater’s residential wastewater treatment systems have a variety of applications areas as the water is treated it can be used for cleaning purposes, flushing toilets, and for irrigation processes as they have a higher proportion of nutrients and support plant sustainability.
+NEWater’s residential wastewater treatment systems have a variety of fields of application and are capable of treating all liquid waste generated in the residence.
+It is an excellent choice whether it is used in a single family, an entire city, a community, a hospital, or a school.
+The produced water can be used for cleaning purposes, flushing toilets, and for irrigation processes as they have a higher proportion of nutrients and support plant sustainability.

 Our Residential Wastewater Treatment Systems, have a one-year machine warranty along with video technical support and on-site installation services.
 They also boost continuous purification for 24 hours and thus have allowed us to receive multiple certifications throughout the years.
 NEWater is an environmental protection brand with a 3A contract credit rating enterprise.